puzl-cloud/hasura-metadata-patcher/readme.md

 #### Replace `-r`

-Use it to define, which objects should be replaced in a source metadata file by objects from a mixin.
+Use it to define, which objects should be fully replaced in a source metadata file by objects from a mixin.

 For example, if a mixin file is another Hasura metadata file and you call